octokit/handbook/README.md

 ### Scopes are not supported

 The `?scope` query parameter is not supported for the OAuth web flow.
 The OAuth tokens created by GitHub apps are constrained by the permission accepted by each installation.

+### Permissions & repositories for OAuth tokens cannot be limited

+When [`creating an installation access token`](https://docs.github.com/en/rest/reference/apps#create-an-installation-access-token-for-an-app), two parameters can be passed to limit the access for the token:

+1. `permissions` - a subset of the installation's permissions
+2. `repositories` or `repository_ids` - a subset of the installation's repositories.

+There are no possibility to reduce permissions/repository access for user-to-server (OAuth) access tokens as of February 2021

 ### Differences between api.github.com and GHE